Bad Moon: Plot

-During a work expedition in Nepal, photo-journalists Ted Harrison and his girlfriend Marjorie are attacked by a werewolf.
-The werewolf snatches Marjorie and Ted attempts to rescue her but gets bitten in the shoulder.
-He manages to kill the werewolf with his shotgun, but not before it kills Marjorie.
+During a work expedition in Nepal, photo-journalists Ted Harrison and his girlfriend, Marjorie, are attacked by a werewolf.
+The werewolf kills Marjorie - with Ted being bitten while trying to save her - before Ted in turn kills the werewolf with a shotgun.

-Seeking isolation, Ted moves into a trailer in the woods.
+Back in the US, Ted moves into a trailer in the woods to isolate himself.
 Eventually, he invites his sister, Janet, and his nephew, Brett, to a meal at his home by the lake.
 Upon seeing him, the family dog, Thor, runs into the woods.
 Picking up a scent, Thor is led to human remains hanging from a tree branch.
 Meanwhile, Ted lies to Janet, telling her that Marjorie left him and went back to Seattle.
-Janet invites him to stay with them but he declines and insists they leave before sunset.
+Janet invites him to stay with them, but he declines, insisting they leave before sunset.

-The next day, authorities investigate the remains of several missing hikers and a Forest Ranger, found in the woods near Ted’s trailer.
-Fearful of being found guilty, Ted calls Janet and accepts her offer.
-Upon arrival, Thor is again suspicious of Ted and acts hostile towards him.
-Later that evening, Thor follows Ted into the woods and finds him turned into a werewolf and handcuffed to a tree.
+The next day, authorities investigate the remains of several missing hikers and a Forest Ranger, found in the woods near Ted's trailer.
+Fearful of being caught, Ted calls Janet and accepts her offer.
+Upon arrival, Thor is again suspicious of Ted, acting hostile towards him.
+Later that evening, Thor follows Ted into the woods and finds him handcuffed to a tree whilst transformed into a werewolf.
 Meanwhile, Janet goes into the woods looking for Thor.
-Aware of the danger, Thor leads her safely back to the house.
+Aware of the danger, Thor leads her back to the house.

-The next morning, Janet sees a news report of the killings and confronts her brother about not telling her his motive for accepting her invitation and asks him to stay permanently.
-Ted tries to warn her by advising she pay attention to Thor’s sudden behavior changes.
-He also hints that the murders had been done by a wolf.
+The next morning, Janet sees a news report of the killings at the lake.
+She confronts her brother about not telling her his motive for accepting her invitation, yet asks him to stay permanently.
+Ted tries to warn her, advising she pay attention to Thor's sudden behavior changes, while hinting that the killer is a wolf.
 She ignores him.
 Later, as the sun sets, he leaves his trailer in hopes of chaining himself up again.
 Thor, knowing what is happening, barks until Brett lets him out of the house.
-He runs to the woods to find that Ted was too late in handcuffing himself.
-Thor follows Ted’s trail back to the backyard and Ted attacks him but the dog fights back.
-Janet wakes up and turns on the deck lights, scaring Ted away.
-She sees an injured Thor and calls the Sheriff; however, when she goes to Ted's trailer to tell him, she finds a book about werewolves, with gruesome pictures of Marjorie's body and some of Ted's victims attached to it.
-She also finds a journal in which Ted details his turmoil with not finding a cure for his "disease” and his hopes of finding peace near his family.
-Later that night, the traveling salesman who had previously tried to frame Thor for an attack, returns to Janet’s yard with the intention of killing Thor, but is instead fatally wounded by Ted.
+He runs to the woods to find that Ted was too late, then follows Ted's trail back to the backyard.
+Ted attacks him but the dog fights back, waking Janet, who turns on the deck lights, scaring Ted away and only seeing an injured Thor.
+She then goes to Ted's trailer to tell him, where she finds a book about werewolves, with gruesome pictures of Marjorie and Ted's victims attached to it.
+She also finds a journal in which Ted details his turmoil in not finding a cure for his "disease”, and his hopes of finding peace near his family.
+Later that night, a traveling salesman, who had earlier tried to frame Thor for an attack, returns to Janet's yard with the intention of killing Thor.
+Instead, he is killed by Ted.